dwinkler10/imu-testing/README.md

 | `gyr_range` | `GYR_RANGE` | `0x00` | `0x00`=±2000dps … `0x04`=±125dps |

 Missing keys fall back to the defaults above.
-The config is validated when a `capture` starts: an unknown key or unsupported value makes that `imu-loggerd capture` fail with the error (and no recording starts) rather than recording bad data.
+The config is validated when a a recording starts: an unknown key or unsupported value makes that `imu-loggerd start` fail with the error (and no recording starts) rather than recording bad data.
 One constraint: **`acc_odr` must equal `gyr_odr` while both sensors are enabled** — one data-ready bit triggers the record of both sensors' registers, so they must share a sample clock.
 Rates above 800 Hz